chronotics/chronotics.github.io/README.md

 ## 5. Interface with Data Prep.
 Chron Data Prep. is the independant system for data cleaning during data analysis process.
 You can increase the accuracy and performance of your analysis model by using effective data preprocessing.
 Chron Prep. would be very helpful for it because you can handle large size of data with various numeric functions and matrix operations.
 ## 6. REST APIs for data analysis
 You can use provided APIs for the interface with other solutions, for example, you can easily make your own mobile or web applications based on our API service.
-BRIQUE Analytics can be utilized like a data anlalysis tool.
+Chronotics can be utilized like a data anlalysis tool.
 ## 7. Ready for run-time environment
 ### For a lightweight system
-You can quickly embedd data analysis functions to your solution based on BRIQUE Analytics's virtual environment.
+You can quickly embedd data analysis functions to your solution based on Chronotics's virtual environment.
 ### For a distributed system and hardware accelaration
 Each analytics library can be executed on the distributed system.
-Therefore, BRIQUE Analytics can also maximize hardware performance.
+Therefore, Chronotics can also maximize hardware performance.
 ## 8. High availability
 ## 9. Easy maintenance
 You can monitor and manage services on the web. (plan: We provide the integrated solution for easy maintenance.)